justingrammens/particle_exosite_library/README.md

 ===================
 This library is a release candidate.
 Some parts of it may not work properly under certain circumstances.
 Feel free to submit issues if you come across any problems.

-About the Exosite Arduino Library
+About the Exosite Particle Library
 =================================
 This library allows you to quickly and easily connect your Particle project to Exosite's Data Platform in the cloud.
 See the examples folder for example use.